Optical Character Recognition (OCR)

 Top Previous Next

-An Optical Character Recognition (OCR) system is an application that enables one to convert scanned paper documents into editable and searchable texts.
-The engine analyses the structure of the document image and divides the page into elements such as blocks of texts, tables and images.
-These blocks are used to identify character image patterns which are used to advance several hypotheses about the character possibilities.
-These hypotheses are used to produce different character, word and line level variations and associated probabilities.
-The set of probability hypotheses are then searched to find the most likely combination of characters, words and lines to produce a textual representation of the image.
+An Optical Character Recognition (OCR) system is an application that enables the conversion of scanned paper documents into editable and searchable text.
+The engine analyses the structure of the document image and divides the page into elements such as blocks of text, tables, and images.
+These blocks are used to identify character image patterns, which help generate hypotheses about the possible characters.
+These hypotheses are then used to create variations at the character, word, and line levels, along with their associated probabilities.
+The set of probability hypotheses is then searched to find the most likely combination of characters, words, and lines, ultimately producing a textual representation of the image.

 Evaluation of OCR: